IncredibleHannes/QMUL-FunctionalProgrammingGroupProject/README.md

 To execute:
 `stack exec groupproject-exe`

 Note: If you run the programm for the first type, it may take a while.
-The programm has to download all movies and store the into the database.
+All movies have to be downloaded and stored into the database.

+## Tests
+This application provides a set of tests.
+To run the tests execute `stack test` in the main folder.

+Note: The tests are cleaning the database.
+If you run the program again, every movie have to be downloaded again.

 ## Database cleanup
 By default only the movies of the last thwo months will be downloaded.
 Further all movies